kcg295/COLBACPaper/README.md

 make
 ```

 Make sure you have texlive and texlive-publishers which provides the ACM class.
+The resulting pdf will be in a folder called output.